MichaIng/DietPi-Docs/docs/user-guide_installation.md

 # How to install DietPi

-The installation of DietPi consists of several steps:
+The installation of DietPi consists of few steps:

-1. Provide an installation media (e.g. SD card for single board computer or USB stick for PC)
+- Provide an installation media (e.g. SD card for single board computer or USB stick for PC)
-2. Get the DietPi image (and put it on the installation media)
+- Get the DietPi image (and put it on the installation media)
-3. Boot up the DietPi device and go through one time installation steps
+- Boot up the DietPi device and go through one time installation steps

-Afterwards these steps you will be able to install additional software packages using an easy to use command line script ([`dietpi-software`](../dietpi_tools/#dietpi-software)).
+Following these steps you will be able to initially setup DietPi and install additional software packages you would like to use, using [dietpi-software](../dietpi_tools/#dietpi-software).

 Select the following tabs for the installation description of your target.

 === "Install on SBC"

     ## Introduction

     Single board computers (SBCs) based on the well known Raspberry PI ARM based architecture gained more and more friends in the last years.
 The low cost in combination with the power and hardware flexibility makes these SBCs optimal for embedded systems, like e.g. home automation or cloud applications.

     ![raspberry-pi-1-model-b](assets/images/raspberry-pi-1b.jpg)

     ## Prerequisites

     To follow this tutorial, you will need the next hardware list:

     - A Raspberry Pi, Odroid or other SBC - open [the list of all supported SBC](../hardware-supported_sbc/)